A Growing Leader in the Cloud Market

 - Microsoft won a 10 billion dollar contract from the Pentagon to provide cloud computing services and consulting in 2019.

-- Microsoft landed a significant deal with the NBA to use Azure to and Surface tablets to provide NBA fans with unique customer experiences, starting in the 2020-21 season.
+- Microsoft landed a significant deal with the NBA to use Azure and Surface tablets to provide NBA fans with unique customer experiences, starting in the 2020-21 season.

 - They signed a deal with BlackRock, the world’s largest asset manager, to host the Aladdin investment management platform on Azure’s cloud platform.